Top

 Do earwigs bite?

 Earwigs are not known to bite.
 They are not blood-eating insects.
-They feed on decaying vegetation You can let these insects crawl on you without fear of being bitten.
+They feed on decaying vegetation.
+You can let these insects crawl on you without fear of being bitten.
 They're just nuisance pests.

 How did an earwig get in my bed?

-If your bed is in a basement, an earwig might have found its way into your bed because a humid basement provides a dark, moist, habitat.
+If your bed is in a basement, an earwig might have found its way into your bed because a humid basement provides a dark, moist habitat.
 It will require a route to get up into your bed.
 If you've found an earwig in bed with you, it is likely that you have covers that were touching the floor, or your bed has a skirt on it.

 If your bed is on the second floor, and you've found an earwig in your bed, we would guess that you came in from the outside with an earwig on your clothing.
 You may have picked one up while tending to your landscaping or when sitting on the ground.
 Once inside, you might have laid a clothing item on the bed and the earwig came out.
 Or it might have dropped off of you when you sat on your bed to take your shoes off.
 It's probably something like that.
 Earwigs don't have any reason to find their way into your bed (not even to climb into your ear).
 They prefer damp, dark spaces within structures.
 You'll find them in a crawl space under your home, in a cellar, or in your basement.
 If they appear on the first floor of your home, there are likely conditions just outside of your home that are offering ideal habitation, such as leaves, brush piles, and wood piles.